pe2a/miniIOEx3G/README.md

 | Size with Case	| 80x94x42mm(WxLxH)|
 | Weight	| ~30gr |

 You can easily integrate RS232 / RS485 to communicate with other devices.
 If you have no Ethernet or Wireless possibility in the fields so MiniIOEx-3G can be used with IO features.
-If MiniIOEx-3G will be used in industrial area and it is provided 24V DC input on MiniIOEx-3G terminal.
+If MiniIOEx-3G will be used in industrial area, it is provided that power supply can be 24V DC on MiniIOEx-3G terminal.
 Else, you can use 5V on Raspberry Pi USB for boosting MiniIOEx-3G.

-We have some pictures for industrial shields at below:
+We have some pictures from industrial shields at below:

 ![Image of MiniIOEx-3G](https://github.com/pe2a/miniIOEx3G/blob/master/doc/images/IMG_3369.jpg)